The 2009 YFEN Film Contest

-We received films from around the country, covering a diverse range of issues such as FCC Censorship, Wire Tapping, the Right to Protest, Freedom of the Press, and Network Neutrality, to name a few.
-These young film makers worked in a variety of styles and genres in order to make their voice heard.
-Here are the top three winners, who recieved a cash award, as well as scholarships to the New York Film Academy.
+We received films from around the country, covering a diverse range of issues such as censorship of student newspapers, strict dress codes, academic freedom, and self-censorship to name a few.
+Here are the top three winners, who received a cash award, as well as scholarships to the New York Film Academy:

 First Place ($1,000 & a scholarship from the New York Film Academy)